Mushbit/NotePad/README.md

  # Aditional Note

- I would like to add a few lines on the yellow part of the notepad on launch to fill the page.
+ I would like to add a few lines on the yellow part of the notepad on launch to fill the empty space currently there.
- When starting to add items, the lines will turn from gray to how they apear currently.
+ When starting to add items, the lines will turn from gray to how they apear currently, when adding an item.
- This would be great from a design perspective.
+ This would be a great addition from a design perspective.

  The code, and then particulary the CSS part, is a little messy.
 I could clean it up but I prefer to move on to the next project and do better
  This project was written before figuring out the beauty of 'rem' values and understanding flex.